 But to avoid this problem entirely, make sure to add Authy to any devices you want and then Disable Authy Multi-Device support.
-If you fell a victim of SIM Swap fraud, the attacker will not be able to install Authy on his device even by using your stolen phone number.
+If you fell victim to SIM Swap fraud, the attacker will not be able to install Authy on his device even by using your stolen phone number.

 Is Google Authenticator secure?

-Although Google Authenticator does not offer PIN or Biometric security, you can most likely use your phone build-in App Lock functionality.
+Although Google Authenticator does not offer PIN or Biometric security, you can most likely use your phone’s built-in App Lock functionality.
 Most modern devices provide this type of protection, and it works the same as the one offered by Authy.

 I believe the iOS version offers that option as well.